dvuetech/winlads-draw-game/README.md

-# Raffle Draw System
+# Claw Machine Game

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Overview

-This project is a raffle draw system that provides a seamless way to conduct giveaway draws using Phaser.js.
+This project is a Claw Machine Game that provides a seamless way to conduct giveaway draws using Phaser.js.
 It integrates data from external services to ensure a fair and transparent drawing process.
 The system allows administrators to load entries and giveaway details, visualizing the draw in an engaging manner for participants.

 ## Features